iris-hep/adl-benchmarks-index/reference.md

 ### Jet

 A cone of particles emitted by a collision.
-A jet is usually represeneted by a four-momentum, which is a sum over the constituent particles.
+A jet is represeneted by a four-momentum, which is a sum over the constituent particles.
 See [Jet (particle physics)](https://en.wikipedia.org/wiki/Jet_\(particle_physics\)).

 NanoAOD branches: `Jet_<property>`